mikemcbride/mikemcbride/README.md

 - [Flexbox Playground](https://flexbox.tech) - a web app for visually building flexbox layouts.
 It generates all the markup and styles you need to implement that layout.
 - [Box Shadow Generator](https://box-shadow.dev) - a web app for generating box-shadows.
 It generates the CSS needed to implement the shadow.
 - [Color Conversion CLI](https://www.npmjs.com/package/convert-color-cli) - easily convert between different color formats (including transparent values) from the command line.
-- [Electron Highlighter theme](https://mikemcbride.dev/electron-highlighter) - I made a color theme that you can use in a bunch of different applications, you might like it.
+- [Electron Highlighter theme](https://mikemcbride.dev/electron-highlighter) - I made a color theme that you can use in a bunch of different applications.
+I like it.
+Maybe you will too.

 A little more about me:

-- 🌱 I’m currently learning: Go, Svelte
+- 🌱 I’m currently learning: Go, Svelte, and loads of DevOps goodness
-- 💬 Ask me about: Vue, JavaScript, CSS, keyboard shortcuts
+- 💬 Ask me about: Vue, JavaScript, CSS, keyboard shortcuts, Vim
 - 📫 How to reach me: [Twitter](https://twitter.com/_mcbridem_), [Email](mailto:mike@mikemcbride.dev)